Join My Academy For Just $4.99/Month!

 Evernote example

-Save the image and add it to content.
+Save the image and add it to the content.

 Bonus tip: Save images with your target keyword in the file name if it sounds natural.